rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 only in landscape mode, not portrait.
 Strange, because the retina iPad has so many pixels that it can reasonably used in portrait mode.
 It is so infuriating when, for the umpteenth time, my right palm touches the screen just a little forcing a change in YouTube video.
-This is so bad that it's the prime reason why I will look elsewhere when the time comes to replace the Air.
+This is so annoying that it's the prime reason why I will look elsewhere when the time comes to replace the Air.